-Fortunately for you, they have a fairly new airport has been built just 15 minutes outside of the town of El Nido (ENI) and AirSWIFT operates numerous flights a day between El Nido and other popular tourist destinations in the Philippine including Manila, Boracay, Busuanga (Coron), and Cebu.
+Fortunately for you, they have a fairly new airport that has been built just 15 minutes outside of the town of El Nido (ENI), and AirSWIFT operates numerous flights a day between El Nido and other popular tourist destinations in the Philippines including Manila, Boracay, Busuanga (Coron), and Cebu.
 For me, I flew into Manila, spent the night in an airport hotel, and got up early the next day for my AirSwift flight to El Nido Palawan.

 ✦ Jeepney’s Buses Pick Up!

 Once you land on the Palawan airstrip, you will see the colorfully decorated Jeepneys (which are traditional Jeep buses) that bring people back and forth to the airport from the panga boats (called Bangka here in the Philipines).
 Once your boat has arrived, it will take you to your specific island resort.

 ✦ El Nido Palawan – Things to Do During Your Stay

 My first reaction to arriving in Palawan El Nido was: “Wow!”
 This beautiful resort area in the Philippines is mind-blowing with its serenity, beauty, and pristine reef and beaches.
 Once you have sunk deep into your thousand thread count sheets, tanned in the sun, and walked from one end of the island to the other at the Palawan resorts, you will wonder, “What else is there to do in El Nido, Palawan?”

 Well, stay tuned, as I’ve got you covered with my 10 favorites Palawan El Nido things to do!
 But before we do that, let’s talk about where to stay.

 ✦ Where to stay?
 Palawan El Nido Hotels